mcdonnez/prometheus-to-cloudwatch/README.md

 # prometheus-to-cloudwatch
 Send Prometheus Metrics to Cloudwatch

-This current supports Counters, Gauges, and Histograms.
+This implementation currently supports Counters, Gauges, and Histograms.
 Other Metric types are not supported (yet...).

 ## Getting Started